-The Procedural Runtime preferences page controls various options with respect to rule derivation (model generation), display, rendering, occlusion and miscellaneous engine arguments.
+The Procedural Runtime preferences page controls options with respect to rule derivation (model generation), display, rendering, occlusion, and miscellaneous engine arguments.

 - The maximum array size limits the number of elements in arrays.
 This avoids an accidental high memory consumption.

-- The maximum derivation depth controls the maximum recursion level of rules (createShape), or the depth of the shape tree (model hirarchy), respectively.
+- The maximum derivation depth controls the maximum recursion level of rules (createShape), or the depth of the shape tree (model hierarchy), respectively.

 - The maximum derivation width controls the breadth of the shape tree (model hierarchy).